caleb-cox/commando-hacker-witch/README.md

 --- | ---
 Fall | 1d6 per 3 yards of fall
 Suffocation/drowning | 1d6 per round
-Mild poison | 1d3 initial damage, 1 dam./rnd. until successful Warrior check vs. DL 7.
+Mild poison | 1d3 initial damage, 1 dam./rnd. until successful Commando check vs. DL 7.
-Lethal poison | 1d6 initial damage, 2 dam./rnd. until successful Warrior check vs. DL 11.
+Lethal poison | 1d6 initial damage, 2 dam./rnd. until successful Commando check vs. DL 11.
 Fire | 1d6 per round exposed to the flames

 ## Appendix 1: Skills & Talents
-The table below lists all available skills for WR&M. Of course GMs are free to add more skills, if necessary.
+The table below lists all available skills for CH&W. Of course GMs are free to add more skills, if necessary.

 Skill | Attribute | Description
 --- | --- | ---
-Athletics | Warrior | Training in swimming, running and jumping.
+Athletics | Commando | Training in swimming, running and jumping.
-Axes | Warrior | Training with axes and polearms
-Blunt Weapons | Warrior | Training in all blunt weapons incl. maces and staves.
+Axes | Commando | Training with axes and polearms Blunt Weapons | Commando | Training in all blunt weapons incl. maces and staves.
-Riding | Warrior | Training in riding on horses and other common mounts.
+Riding | Commando | Training in riding on horses and other common mounts.
-Spears | Warrior | Training with spears and lances.
+Spears | Commando | Training with spears and lances.
-Swords | Warrior | Training with all kinds of swords, including two-handed ones.
+Swords | Commando | Training with all kinds of swords, including two-handed ones.
-Unarmed | Warrior | Training with unarmed fighting.
+Unarmed | Commando | Training with unarmed fighting.
-Acrobatics | Rogue | Training in activities like dancing, contortion, climbing, tightrope walking, tumbling.
+Acrobatics | Hacker | Training in activities like dancing, contortion, climbing, tightrope walking, tumbling.
-Bows | Rogue | Skill for using bows and crossbows Daggers | Rogue | Training with daggers and knives.
+Bows | Hacker | Skill for using bows and crossbows Daggers | Hacker | Training with daggers and knives.
-Firearms | Rogue | Training in the usage of exotic firearms.
+Firearms | Hacker | Training in the usage of exotic firearms.
-Thievery | Rogue | Training in the roguish arts like picking locks and picking pockets.
+Thievery | Hacker | Training in the roguish arts like picking locks and picking pockets.
-Thrown Weapons | Rogue | Proficiency with thrown weapons like shuriken.
+Thrown Weapons | Hacker | Proficiency with thrown weapons like shuriken.
-Alchemy | Mage | Training in creating potions and salves.
+Alchemy | Witch | Training in creating potions and salves.
-Awareness | Mage | This skill is a measure of a characters awareness of his surroundings.
+Awareness | Witch | This skill is a measure of a characters awareness of his surroundings.
-Herbalism | Mage | Knowledge of plants, herbs and their medical uses.
+Herbalism | Witch | Knowledge of plants, herbs and their medical uses.
 Can be used to heal critically wounded characters.
-Hermeticism | Mage | Skilled with arcane spells and rituals.
+Hermeticism | Witch | Skilled with arcane spells and rituals.
-Lore | Mage | General knowledge.
+Lore | Witch | General knowledge.
-Thaumaturgy | Mage | Proficiency with divine spells.
+Thaumaturgy | Witch | Proficiency with divine spells.

 ### Talents list

-The following list contains all talents available for characters in WR&M. GMs are free to add more if needed.
+The following list contains all talents available for characters in CH&W. GMs are free to add more if needed.

 #### Armored caster
 You may reduce the armor penalty by 2.
 May be taken more than once.